Period relations for Rankin-Selberg convolutions for $\mathrm{GL}(n)\times\mathrm{GL}(n)$: Acknowledgments

 \section{Acknowledgments}

-D. Liu was supported in part by National Key R \& D Program of China No. 2022YFA1005300 and Zhejiang Provincial Natural Science Foundation of China under Grant No. LZ22A010006.
-B. Sun was supported in part by National Key R \& D Program of China No. 2022YFA1005300 and New Cornerstone Science foundation.
+The authors are grateful to the anonymous referee for the very helpful suggestions regarding the history of the period relation problem.
+D. Liu was supported in part by National Key R \& D Program of China No. 2022YFA1005300 and National Natural Science Foundation of China No. 12526208.
+B. Sun was supported in part by National Key R \& D Program of China No. 2022YFA1005300 and New Cornerstone Science Foundation.